nuxl0x/soul_reaper/README.md

 ### Usage Instructions
 Do not bind any of the origins powers while using this powerset, and instead just use the standard Palladium keybinds.
 In the workings of this powerset, there are scripts that trigger the origins powers from the Palladium keybinds instead.
 This is due to the fact that Palladium does not have a built-in raycast power.

+If you are using commands in order to give yourself the powers, make sure to run the following:
+`/superpower set soul_reaper:soul_reaper <user>`
+`/origin set <user> soul_reaper:reaper`

 **Credits**
 nuxl0x (Creator)